Overview of Home Assistant capabilities

 Testing device connectivity

-Open the Entities page and verify each device reports a state.
-For sensors, check values update when you trigger them.
+Open the Entities page and check that each device reports a state.
+For sensors, see if the values change when you trigger them.
 For lights, toggle them from the UI and confirm the physical device responds.

 Running automation tests